TheCacophonyProject/docs/pages/01.home/release-notes/item.md

 - Simplified and cleaned up throttling of recordings to make this feature easier to understand and configure.

+### cacophony-api

+- Require that group names are unique

 ## Week of 22 July 2019

 ### cacophony-api